Erik-wiklund/laravel-forum/README.md

 Moderation Tools

 Admins and moderators can manage and moderate content.
-Flagging and reporting system for inappropriate content.
 User Roles and Permissions

 Define user roles with different permissions.
 Control access to specific forum sections.
-Notifications

-Real-time notifications for replies and mentions.
-Email notifications for subscribed threads.
-Search Functionality

-Powerful search functionality to find discussions quickly.
 User Profiles

-User profiles with activity and discussion history.
 Avatars and customization options.
-API Support

-RESTful API for integration with other applications.
 User-Friendly UI

+Private Messaging
+Allow users to send private messages to each other.

 Clean and responsive design for an excellent user experience.
-## Work-in-Progress (WIP) Features
+## Future Features
 While Laravel Forum is already feature-rich, we're actively working on enhancements and new features to make it even better.
 Some of the WIP features include:

-Private Messaging

-Allow users to send private messages to each other.
 Gamification

 Implement gamification elements to engage users and reward participation.